sagarjaink/apify-mcp-server/README.md

 # Apify Model Context Protocol (MCP) Server

 Implementation of an MCP server for all [Apify Actors](https://apify.com/store).
-This server enables interaction with one or more Apify Actors that can be defined in the MCP server configuration.
+This server enables interaction with one or more Apify Actors that can be defined in the MCP Server configuration.

 The server can be used in two ways:
-- 🇦 **Apify MCP Server Actor**: runs an HTTP server supporting the MCP protocol via Server-Sent Events.
+- 🇦 **Apify MCP Server Actor**: runs an HTTP server with MCP protocol via Server-Sent Events.
 - ⾕ **Apify MCP Server Stdio**: provides support for the MCP protocol via standard input/output stdio.

 # 🎯 What does Apify MCP server do?